ANNOUNCEMENTSOffice hours: 5229 BI

 Final project (20%): A final modeling project will integrate conceptual principles and programming techniques, with emphasis on neural-inspired mechanisms of learning and adaptation.
 Points will be assigned based on the quality of the project, an in-class oral presentation, and peer evaluations.

-Final grade: Your final grade is based on a weighted sum of the above criteria.
-Scoring in the top 33% of the class guarantees an A; scoring in the top 66% guarantees a B. (The actual fraction of As and Bs awarded may be higher, but this is a guaranteed minimum).
+Final grade: Your final grade is based on a weighted sum of the above components.
+Scoring in the top 33% of the class guarantees an A (includes A+, A, A-); scoring in the top 66% guarantees a B (includes B+, B, B-).
+The actual fraction of As and Bs awarded may be higher, but this is a guaranteed minimum.